danielcaraway/danielcaraway.github.io/_pages/projects/LHTL/WK3.md

 * Don't let the distraction annoy you or get you down -- like meditation, simply let the distraction drift by
 * Use noise-cancelling headphones or other physical interventions that might help!

+# MEMORY

+## Diving Deeper into Memory

+What is a concept you're trying to learn in class, or a concept or series of ideas you've always simply wanted to be able to remember?
+Can you think of an image that could help you to encapsulate the concept or ideas in memory so that you can more readily call them to mind?
+Write your thoughts in the box below.

+RECURSION!!
+I seem to always forget how necessary it is to have a base-case, so I will try to recall the Original Recursion Dragon who will only multiply one number at a time.
+I will try to remember how no Dragon wants zero treasure and having recursion without a base case is like coming to the Recursion Dragon with an empty treasure chest?